 The feedback received from these players helped me make informed decisions about the best paddles to select for advanced players.

-JOOLA Ben Johns Hyperion – Overall Best Pickleball Paddles for Advanced Players
+01- JOOLA Ben Johns Hyperion – Overall Best Pickleball Paddles for Advanced Players

-The solid sweet spot and weight (8.5oz) offered great control and drive, but unfortunately, the top-heavy balance slowed down my reaction time and caused arm fatigue.
+The solid sweet spot and weight (8.5 oz) offer excellent control and power, but unfortunately, the top-heavy balance slowed down my reaction time and caused arm fatigue.
+This led me to return the paddle and look for a lighter option.

-I also received two of these paddles through the Amazon Vine program and I must say, they are of good quality and well-made.
+I also received two of these paddles through the Amazon Vine program, and I must say, they are of good quality and well-made.

 I have compared this paddle to other JOOLA pro paddles, and I couldn’t find a significant difference.
 However, I do have a personal preference for a different brand, but this is a well-designed racket.